Music School News (Prep and Pre-Prep)

 BAT Choral Day

-On Thursday, 19 November, 2015 fifty children from the Blackbird Academy Trust Schools joined forces with the Dragon’s Middle School Choir and ten professional musicians, to perform some jazz influenced choral repertoire in four part harmony.
+Fifty children from the Blackbird Academy Trust Schools joined forces with the Dragon’s Middle School Choir and ten professional musicians, to perform some jazz influenced choral repertoire in four part harmony.
 The children rehearsed together in the morning to perfect the songs It Don’t Mean a Thing, Puttin’ on the Ritz, Java Jive and Chattanooga Choo Choo in two part harmony which they mastered well.
 After lunch, they were treated to a close harmony performance by ten professional singers whose repertoire ranged from Pop to Classical and they sang Blackbird by The Beatles, especially for our visitors.
 The final performance was outstanding as children and adults blended together in song and the children should be proud of what they achieved.

 Peter and the Wolf